meesterdude/fileparrot/README.md

 It is recommended to preset some of these values by aliasing the method.
 See the install section for details.

 ### Automagic logging
 If you just want to track the occurrence of something, you don't need to create a template.
-Just pass in the name as usual, and if a source file can't be found, it'll just append a timestamp to a destination file of that name.
+Just pass in the name as usual, and if a source file can't be found, it'll just append a time stamp to a destination file of that name.

 ```
 $ fp litter_box